bedatadriven/renjin-website/documentation/contributor-guide.md

-* Regular expression implementation is based on the [Jakarta Regexp library](http://jakarta.apache.org/regexp/index.html), which has been repackaged into the `r.base.regex` package with minor modifications to accommodate R syntax.
+* Regular expression implementation is based on the [Jakarta Regexp library](http://jakarta.apache.org/regexp/index.html), which has been repackaged into the `org.renjin.primitives.text.regex` package with minor modifications to accommodate R syntax.

 * LZMA compression implementation provided by the